Home / FAQ

 Do I get to pick the child I foster?

 Yes, Centerstone respects your current family situation and wants to place a child in your home who will be a good fit.
 During the training process, you will fill out a form that helps us identify children who might be a good match for you.
+As each child comes available for placement, staff members will determine appropriate homes for the child.
+We then contact prospective foster parents to discuss the child.
+At that point, you can decide whether to proceed.
+You can decline placement at any time.

 Can I foster more than one child at once?